Easy to make, healthy recipe for fried cabbage with bacon, the perfect cabbage side dish, or a delightful light meal on its own.

 And if you like fried cabbage, check out this Simple Fried Cabbage with Sausage recipe.

-How to season fried cabbage?
+How to season the cabbage?

-- Sweet paprika powder - I usually take Hungarian sweet paprika powder because I always have it in my spice cupboard.
+Sweet paprika powder - I usually take Hungarian sweet paprika powder because I always have it in my spice cupboard.
 However, regular and good-quality sweet paprika powder is fine.
 When it comes to paprika powder, I always recommend buying the best quality you can afford; cheap paprika powder only tastes like dust.

-- Caraway seeds are so great in any cabbage dish.
+Caraway seeds are so great in any cabbage dish.
 Traditionally, people would use caraway seeds to make cabbage more digestible.
 For instance, caraway tea is always great when you feel bloated.

 - Chop the cabbage and slice the onions.
 Cut the bacon into cubes.
 Finely chop the garlic cloves.
 Keep everything separate.

 - Fry the bacon and onions in a small amount of oil.
 Only use some oil if using lean bacon or turkey bacon.
+Regular bacon is fatty enough, so the fat will render.

 - Drain the excess fat out of the pan before adding the rest of the ingredients, keeping only about 1-2 tablespoons of bacon fat.